What are the best practices for capturing aerial compositions in cinematic drone videos?

 Negative space refers to the empty or non-dominant areas within the frame.
 While it may seem counterintuitive, incorporating negative space can actually enhance the visual impact of your shots.
 By giving the main subject room to breathe, negative space can help create a sense of isolation, highlight the subject’s importance, and evoke feelings of tranquility or awe.

-See also What are the differences between using aerial compositions with a centralized horizon and those with an off-center horizon in drone photography?
+See also What are the advantages of using aerial compositions with a high level of contrast compared to those with a low level of contrast in aerial photography?

 Exploring Different Angles and Perspectives for Unique Aerial Shots